 - A comfortable and safe learning environment where campers become immersed in the outdoors.

-Financial Need & Scholarships - At this time, the CCEP does not offer any scholarships for our camps.
-We also do not offer discounts to children of Calvin staff or faculty.
+Financial Need & Scholarships - At this time, the CCEP does not offer any scholarships for our camps, nor do we offer discounts to children of Calvin staff or faculty.
 However, for those families that would like to send their children to camp but are experiencing financial hardships, you may pay the camp fee in installments via checks.
 Please mail a check for 1/2 of the registration fee, payable to Calvin College, within 7 days of registering to reserve your space.
-The rest of the fee is due by May 31, 2013.
+The rest of the fee is due by May 31, 2017.

 Verification of Age and Ability - Campers must meet the age requirements, be able to attend camp independently, and participate in activities throughout the Ecosystem Preserve (rough narrow paths, wood chipped trails, muddy areas, grassy fields, etc.).
 Jr. Naturalist campers must also be able to ride in a large passenger van for extended periods of time, participate in various off-site field trips and servicing learning activities (hiking over sand dunes and through prairies, digging holes, walking on uneven paths, etc.), and tolerate a variety of weather conditions.